splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex opens the dependency map in APM.
 Because the Buttercups Games app uses a monolith architecture, they can't drill down into a component service using the dependency map; so, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.

+..  image:: /_images/apm/apm-use-cases/EndpointPerformanceCard.png
+    :width: 95%
+    :alt: This screenshot shows the endpoint performance card that displays when you select a service in the service map that has endpoints

 .. _sort-filter-endpoint-performance:

 Alex sorts and filters endpoints in Endpoint Performance